Tennessee Wildlife Federation is the only wildlife organization with a consistent presence in our state’s capitol.

 Status: Defeated for the year or amended

-Problem: Commercial canoe and kayak rental services have grown quickly and there have been increases in water rescues, unsafe practices, and conflicts that keep individual anglers and paddlers from using public waterways.
+Problem: Commercial canoe and kayak rental services have grown quickly and without rules that could decrease unsafe practices and conflicts that too greatly reduce individual anglers’ and paddlers’ ability to use public waterways.
 In response, Tennessee Wildlife Federation secured the passage of a 2018 law that gave the Tennessee Fish and Wildlife Commission the authority to create rules for commercial paddlecraft operators.
 The Commission led a public process to develop rules that were unanimously approved to begin July 1, 2019.
 This spring, three bills were filed in the Tennessee General Assembly that could have limited—or completely rolled back—the new rules before they even take effect.

 The Federation’s Role: The Federation assembled a delegation of anglers, paddlers, and fishing guides that conducted outreach to legislators to inform them about the critical need for basic rules and data collection.
 Through our efforts, one bill was deferred to 2020, another was referred to a subcommittee, and another was amended and passed in a form we supported.